 Nowadays consumers have hundreds of choices when planning their vacation or a business stay, so consumers tend to look at what a hotel can offer and how comfortable it will feel.
 Hotels, then, need to make a memorable impression for guests to first choose that property and then come back again.

-HVAC systems are an important part in creating customer experience in hotels helping the facility to be responsive to customers’ comfort expectations.
+HVAC systems are an important part of creating customer experience in hotels helping the facility to be responsive to customers’ comfort expectations.
 But it does not stop with that.
-They also have a significant impact on buildings operating costs and profits.
+They also have a significant impact on buildings' operating costs and profits.

-In addition to these aspects relating user experience, there are also aspects relating to CO2 emissions and the need to reduce them, in accordance with European decarbonization goals.
+In addition to these aspects relating to user experience, there are also aspects relating to CO2 emissions and the need to reduce them, by European decarbonization goals.

 As reported by the European Union, the building sector is responsible for approximately 40% of energy consumption and 36% of CO2 emissions in the EU.
 That is the reason why in 2021 the European Union has decided to align the rules for the energy performance of buildings with the European Green Deal and decarbonize the EU’s building stock by 2050, also defining a roadmap with intermediate targets, starting from 2030, when “Fit for 55” targets need to be met.

-Within this context, space conditioning is identified as a major contributor to buildings energy consumptions, and both new buildings and renovation projects will have to have to integrate space conditioning solutions able to consume less and minimize buildings’ carbon footprint.
+Within this context, space conditioning is identified as a major contributor to buildings' energy consumption, and both new buildings and renovation projects will have to integrate space conditioning solutions able to consume less and minimize buildings’ carbon footprint.

-So, there is a number of aspects that should be taken into account when designing a HVAC system for hotels.
+So, several aspects should be taken into account when designing an HVAC system for hotels.

 Thermal comfort and Indoor Air Quality

-Nowadays, hotels, despite their category, they all aim at offering a memorable experience to customers, which depend primarily on comfort.
+Nowadays, hotels, despite their category, all aim at offering a memorable experience to customers, which depends primarily on comfort.

 A good customer experience cannot be separated from thermal comfort, which needs to be guaranteed in all areas of the hotel – rooms, lobby, pool and gym area, restaurants, and ballrooms.